 Minn.
 Stat.
-PUBLIC INDEBTEDNESS Workpaper Section Yes No Reference Part III.
-Answer the following questions for each type of issue tha outstanding at some point during the fiscal year: t was § 475.61 A. Was the certified levy specified and such that it, together with estimated collections of special assessments and other revenues pledged for the payment of the obligations, will produce at least five percent in excess of the amount needed to meet the principal and interest payments when due?
-1. If not, did Town Board adopt a resolution levying another amount of such taxes?
+PUBLIC INDEBTEDNESS V No Workpaper Reference Section Yes No Reference 4.
+To the extent that the city issued certificates under Minn.
+Stat. an unallotment or other reduction in its state aid, did the local use the special levy authority for aid reduction under section 2 ./5./0, subd.
+5 (22), or a similar or successor provision; and Did it instead use the special levy authority for the repayment of ind Minn.
+Stat. § 275.70, subd.
+5, clause (2), in order to levy under Mir to fund repayment of the certificates with a levy that is not subject to to levy limits?
+Part III.
+Answer the following questions for eac outstanding at some point during the - § 475.61 A. Was the certified levy specified and such that it, together with estir of special assessments and other revenues pledged for the payment obligations, will produce at least five percent in excess of the amou int needed to meet the principal and interest payments when due?
+1. If not, did the council adopt a resolution levying another amount unt of such taxes? § 471.70 B. Has the principal accounting officer of the city reported, on or before ore February 1 of each year, to the auditor of each county in which the city is situated amount of outstanding obligations and the purpose for which issued d, as of December 31 of the preceding year?
 Part IV.
-Audit Conclusion nust state a conclusionbased on this questionnaire and any other audit procedures performed in the legal provisions reviewed relating to public indebtedness. -whethe er the c client has Conclusion:
+Audit Conclusion nust state a conclusionbased on this questionnaire and any other audit proc n the legal provisions reviewed relating to public indebtedness. cedures performedwhet her the client has Conclusion:

-TOWN CONTRACTING - BID LAWS LEGAL COMPLIANCE AUDIT GUIDE CONTRACTING - BID LAWS
+CITY CONTRACTING - BID LAWS

+LEGAL COMPLIANCE AUDIT GUIDE CONTRACTING - BID LAWS

 A municipality entering into an agreement for the sale or purchase of supplies, materials, equipment or the rental thereof, or the construction, alteration, repair or maintenance of real or personal property must abide by the statutes relating to contracting and bidding.
-In addition, for counties, such statutory requirements also apply to contracts for "work or labor."

-A municipality, for the purpose of this section, is a county, town, city, school district, or other municipal corporation or political subdivision of the state authorized by law to enter into contracts.
 Each contract must be approved by the appropriate authority, as authorized by statute or charter, within the municipality.

-If the audited governmental unit is one of the listed types of municipalities and it has the power to contract, complete the questionnaire to determine if the municipality conformed to the contracting and bidding statutes.
+Complete the questionnaire to determine if the city conformed to the contracting and bidding statutes.